In the Shadow of What Was

 2. “WPA Property Inventories,” database, Michigan History Foundation, Seeking Michigan (http://seekingmichigan.org: downloaded 20 April 2013), 15N 05W 22, Pages 15-16, Record Group 72-76, http://seekingmichigan.contentdm.oclc.org/cdm/ref/collection/p129401coll0/id/89113; citing Michigan Department of Treasury; Works Progress Administration.

-One Response to “In the Shadow of What Was”
+One thought on “In the Shadow of What Was”

 1. Thank you for sharing such wonderful glimpses of time.
 My father was Joseph Francis Anthony Voisin.
 My mother was Feta Grace Voisin.